CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-14-Agentic-soft-logical-circuits-amortized-structured-VI.md

 The raw score of each site is induced by the attached local factor log-weights in the current spec.

 This is exactly the energy function of a factor graph model.
-$J$ is the structured log-potential of our chain graph and the signal that drives the controller update loop.
+$$J$$ is the structured log-potential of our chain graph and the signal that drives the controller update loop.

 ---